QuentinRa/blog.quentinra.dev/proj/uml/db/index.md

 ## Constraints and OCL

-You can also do that in "class diagrams" but it's more used in database diagrams, though it's rarely used.
+You can also do that in "class diagrams", but it's more used in database diagrams, though it's rarely used.

 We call integrity constraints, the constraints applied on an attribute like